Spoiler Meta Spoiler Meta

 “Lucy, you can’t keep this up.
 You’re running yourself into the ground.”

-Lucy let out a brittle laugh—worn, bitter.
+Lucy let out a brittle laugh.
 “This isn’t just a close call, Ben.
 This isn’t something he’s going to bounce back from in a few weeks.
 He’s not walking away from this.”

 “Then we fight for him.
 All of us.
 Because he’d do the same for any of us.”

-Muted light from the machines spilled across the walls.
-Alone in the room, Lucy pressed her forehead to his hand—and finally folded.
+The overhead lights had dimmed.
+Alone in the room, Lucy pressed her forehead to his hand and finally folded.

 “You don’t get to disappear on me,” she said, breaking.
 “Not you.”